Michigan Dairy Facts

-- The average Michigan cow produces 25,957 pounds of milk each year.
-That’s just over 3,000 gallons of milk!
+- The average Michigan cow produces over 27,000 pounds of milk each year.
+That’s over 3,100 gallons of milk!

 - In supermarkets and local farmers markets, you can find milk, cheese, and yogurt produced by milk from Michigan dairy farmers.
 When you buy Michigan dairy foods, you not only “buy local” and support area farmers… you buy quality.